sertansenturk/tdd_demo/README.md

 A simple demo for test-driven development, automated testing, code style checking, and continuous integration

-In this demo, we implement a simple function using test-driven development.
-Later, we show how to automate the tests, setup, and coding style in our local machine.
-Finally, we do the automation using continuous integration service.
+In this demo, we implement a simple function using test-driven development and *git* versioning.
+Later, we show how to automate the tests, setup, and coding style checks in our local machine.
+Finally, we move the automation to an online continuous integration service.
+For demonstration purposes, each step is divided into separate *git* branches, which are are kept to show the progress in development.

-Consider you are assigned the ticket below:
+**Task:** Consider you are assigned the ticket below:

 ----------